Square Invoices Review

 Specific Size Of Business

 Square has a high-risk industry list and prohibits certain transactions.
-The company will close your account if they deem you high-risk, so be sure your industry is accepted before creating an account.
-Also note that Square is not ideal for users with large processing amounts, which is why we recommend it only for small to medium-sized businesses.
+The company will close your account if it deems you high-risk, so be sure your industry is accepted before creating an account.
+Also, note that Square is not ideal for users with large processing amounts, which is why we recommend it only for small to medium-sized businesses.
 If you need to process larger payments and invoice customers, we recommend checking out Fattmerchant Virtual Terminal instead.

 Ease Of Use

-While it can be a bit confusing to learn everything that Square is capable of, actually using the software is a piece of cake.
-The UI is modern and well-organized.
-Features are intuitive and easy to navigate.
+While it can be confusing to learn everything that Square is capable of, actually using the software is a piece of cake.
+The UI is modern and well-organized, and the features are intuitive and easy to navigate.
 There’s a Getting Started dashboard to help you get up and running, and there’s a built-in help center if you need any additional assistance along the way.

 Square Invoices offers an incredible number of features.
-While you won’t find all of the typical things we usually see with invoicing software, Square has some unique additions that you simply won’t find anywhere else.
+While you won’t find all of the typical things we usually see with invoicing software, Square has some unique additions that you won’t find anywhere else.
 Here’s an overview of what the software can do:

 - Dashboard: Once you finish setting up your account, you’ll see a home dashboard that highlights your deposits, gross sales, payment methods, invoices, payroll, top items by sales, and more.
 You can customize your dashboard with 15 different widgets, so you can quickly see the information that is most important to your business.

 - Invoicing: With Square, you can send invoices directly from the Square Dashboard or by using the POS app.
-Square offers a single invoice template that you can customize the logo and color of.
-I usually like to see more template options, but the invoice template that is offered is designed well.
-You can track invoices, send automatic invoice reminders, and add attachments, discounts, sales tax, and even a spot for a tip.
+Square offers a single invoice template with a customizable logo and color.
+I usually like to see more template options, but the provided invoice template is designed well.
+You can track invoices, send automatic invoice reminders, and add attachments, discounts, sales tax.
+There’s even a spot for a tip.
 Square makes it easy to set recurring invoices or auto-schedule invoices in advance, and you can request partial payments upfront from customers as well.